cgund98/fotobinder/README.md

 ## Features

-- **Source images** from anywhere on your local file system.
+- :camera: **Source images** from anywhere on your local file system.
-- Create **hierarchical tags** and assign them to individual images or entire folders.
+- :label: Create **hierarchical tags** and assign them to individual images or entire folders.
-- Build **modular queries** to search for specific tag combinations.
+- :mag: Build **modular queries** to search for specific tag combinations.
-- Save images for later by adding them to **collections**.
+- :file_folder: Save images for later by adding them to **collections**.

 ### Donations